rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 Set the `auditLog.destination` to `hostPath` to forward logs to volume shared with the host system instead of streaming to a sidecar container.
 When setting the destination to `hostPath` you may want to adjust the other auditLog parameters for log rotation.

-### Set Extra Environment Variables
+### Setting Extra Environment Variables

-You can set extra environment variable for Rancher server with `extraEnv`.
+You can set extra environment variables for Rancher server using `extraEnv`.
 This list uses the same `name` and `value` keys as the container manifest definitions.
 Remember to quote the values.

 ```plain
 --set 'extraEnv[0].name=CATTLE_SYSTEM_DEFAULT_REGISTRY'